Q. I would like to have a Registered Dietitian come to my program’s event, or present a workshop for my clients. Can you do this for me?

 Q. Is financial aid available for interns?

 A. Non-degree students are not eligible for financial aid.
 Part-time matriculated students may be eligible for student loans.
-All interns are encouraged to apply for scholarship through the Academy of Nutrition and Dietetics Foundation.
+All interns are encouraged to apply for scholarships through the Academy of Nutrition and Dietetics Foundation.

 Q. Where are the Internship rotation sites located?
 Can I get a list of all of them?

-A. The CUNY GSPHHP Nutrition and Dietetic Internship Program utilizes a variety of sites throughout the five boroughs of New York City.
+A. The CUNY SPH Nutrition and Dietetic Internship Program utilizes a variety of sites throughout the five boroughs of New York City.
 All are accessible by public transportation.
 Depending on the sites selected, daily commutes can be more than one hour each way.
 Some rotations also require additional travel to participate in meetings or activities.
 Availability of preceptors and rotation sites changes from one year to the next.
 Therefore, a list of rotation sites is not available to applicants.

 Q. If I am accepted to the Internship Program, can I get credit towards my internship hours for work that I have done after completing my DPD courses?